Ask a Librarian

 The Law Library provides a variety of services designed to meet the research and teaching needs of the Law School faculty.
 To ensure that the Law Library's print and electronic resources, as well as the talents of its staff, are fully available to you, this brochure briefly describes the Law Library, its collection, policies and services.
 Should you have any questions or suggestions, please contact Robin Schard, Assistant Library Director for Public Services (firstname.lastname@example.org or 305-284-6441).

-Ask a Librarian is the email and chat reference service provided by the University of Miami Law Library.
+Ask a Librarian is the text, email and chat reference service provided by the University of Miami Law Library.
 It is only available to law faculty, staff and students.
-The e-mail address is firstname.lastname@example.org.
-On AOL and Yahoo under the name umiamilawlib, on Google Chat or MSN under email@example.com.
+The e-mail address is email@example.com.
+On AOL and Yahoo under the name umiamilawlib, on Google Chat or MSN under firstname.lastname@example.org.
+Text to 66746 and start your question with umiamilawlib.
 Instant Reference is available during reference desk hours.

 All of the Law Library's holding can be located through Baron, the online library catalog.
 Baron can be accessed from terminals located at the Reference and Circulation desks and in the elevator lobbies on the 2nd-4th floors, or through the Law School's network or through the Library's web page or directly at http://baron.law.miami.edu.
 For information on how to search Baron, try Using Baron, the Law Library Catalog.
 Other University of Miami libraries have their own, separate catalogs.
 IBISWEB, http://ibisweb.miami.edu, is Richter Library's online catalog, and CALLCAT, http://callcat.med.miami.edu, is Calder Medical Library's online catalog.
 (Ibisweb includes the holdings of Richter, Marine Science, Business, Music, Architecture, Math and Lowe Art Museum Libraries.)